codac-team/codac/doc/doc/tutorial/07-data-association/index.rst

 The heading :math:`x_3(\cdot)` and the speed :math:`x_4(\cdot)` are continuously measured with some uncertainties bounded by :math:`[0.01,0.01]`, as in the previous lesson.

+We do not have any knowledge about the initial position of the robot.

-We now assume that the robot evolves in an environment made of 150 landmarks that are all indistinguishable.
+The robot evolves in an environment made of 150 landmarks that are all indistinguishable.
 The measurements to these landmarks consist in range-and-bearing data.
 The map is known beforehand, as in :ref:`sec-tuto-04`.

 .. admonition:: Exercise